Search: 222 results

 Verse ConceptsConviction, Not Leading To RepentanceGuilty ConsciencesGod, Righteousness OfPunishment, By GodAcknowledge, SinKings SummoningWe Have Sinned

-But the wheat and the spelt were not struck, because they [are] late-ripening.
+but the wheat and the spelt were not destroyed since they are later crops.

 Verse ConceptsLateness